prmndr/github-tutorial/end-user-monitoring-practical.md

-# End-User Monitoring Practical Guide for B.Tech Students
+# End-User Monitoring Practical Guide

 ## Objective
 To set up a basic end-user monitoring system using Python and create a simple web application to demonstrate monitoring capabilities.